j0hnVu/linoffice/README.md

 ### Window management

-In my experience, window management can be wonky, particularly if you're using Wayland instead of X11.
+In my experience, window management can be wonky, particularly if you're using Wayland instead of X11 or if you're using multiple monitors.

 <details><summary>Examples</summary>